secretstartups/handbook/support/internal-support/index.html.md

 | Request    | What To Do                                                   |
 | ---------- | ------------------------------------------------------------ |
-| Claim Inactive GitLab.com Namespace | [Open an issue](https://gitlab.com/gitlab-com/support/internal-requests/issues/new?issuable_template=Dormant%20Namespace%20Request) using the `Inactive Namespace Request` template.
+| Claim Inactive GitLab.com Namespace | [Open an issue](https://gitlab.com/gitlab-com/support/internal-requests/-/issues/new?issuable_template=Name%20Squatting%20Request) using the `Name Squatting Request` template.

 ### Trial Extensions and Plans